-NameCheap has competitive hosting; GoDaddy offers affordable managed WordPress hosting with domains.
-And most hosting companies offer domain registration (or even free domains) with hosting purchase (such as InMotion or Bluehost).
+Namecheap has competitive hosting; GoDaddy offers affordable managed WordPress hosting with domains.
+And most hosting companies offer domain registration (or even free domains) with your hosting purchase (such as InMotion or Bluehost).

 While Hover offers straightforward pricing (which is a pro), the con is that they tend to be pricier than other registrars — and this is the largest con going against them as a domain registrar.

 If you want to compare prices, let’s look at Namecheap vs. Hover.
 You can get a .com domain on Namecheap for $10.98 (plus the $0.18 ICANN fee), which then renews at $12.98.
 With Hover, that same .com domain will cost you $12.99 and renews at $14.99.

 The pricing discrepancy gets even larger when you get into other specialty TLDs.
 See the comparison for this .condos domain between Hover and Namecheap.

 If you’re looking to save money on a domain purchase or renewal and don’t mind the upselling/cross-selling that typically comes with those registrars, there are better choices out there for you than Hover.

 If you don’t mind spending a bit more for a domain registrar that’s straightforward and keeps their cross-selling and upselling out of it, Hover isn’t a bad choice – but you need to fully factor in your costs.